-Wall Street — and Corporate America in general — is nervous about the perception that it is doing business with prison operators who have reportedly engaged in controversial practices, particularly regarding the treatment of migrant children.
+That has Wall Street — and Corporate America in general — nervous about the perception that they are doing business with prison operators who have reportedly engaged in controversial practices, particularly regarding the treatment of migrant children.
 Companies often face customer and investor scrutiny when they do business with entities that fall out of public favor.

 JPMorgan Chase (JPM) announced in March it was cutting ties with the corrections facilities industry.

 “JPMorgan Chase has a robust and well established process to evaluate the sectors that we serve,” the company said in a statement.
 “As part of this process, we will no longer bank the private prison industry.”

 Scandal-ridden Wells Fargo (WFC) also disclosed earlier this year that it’s paring back its relationships with prison companies.

 “Our credit exposure to private prison companies has significantly decreased and is expected to continue to decline, and we are not actively marketing to that sector,” Wells Fargo said in a business standards report released in January.

 Employees at online furniture retailer Wayfair (W) have been protesting the company’s sales to a government contractor that runs a detention center.
 Wayfair (W) responded by announcing a $100,000 donation to the American Red Cross.